 Best for: Speed optimization

-If you didn't want to spend resources on Magento speed optimization services, using a speed optimization tool like GTmetrix can help you understand how your site’s page speed impacts your rankings on both desktop and mobile.
+If you don't want to spend resources on Magento speed optimization services, using a speed optimization tool like GTmetrix can help you understand how your site’s page speed impacts your rankings on both desktop and mobile.

 15. Screaming Frog